ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

 	 driver and database initialisation.
 All database files must be loaded prior to calling `iocInit`.
 	 [iocInit](https://docs.epics-controls.org/en/latest/specs/IOCInit.html)

+	 `iocInit` must be executed to start the IOC. `iocsh.bash` adds `iocInit` to the generated startup script if it is not present in the user-provided startup script.
    - `>` is the output redirect command.
 It will send any `stdout` output to the location following the `>`.
 If it is writing to a file, it will overwrite any existing contents of the file.
 Use `>>` to append to any existing